A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 What Your Website Needs Right Now

-I don’t write testimonials for everything I buy, but when something genuinely makes a difference in my business or saves me significant time, I make a point to share that experience.
+I certainly don’t write testimonials for everything I buy.
+When something genuinely makes a difference in my business or saves me significant time, I make a point to share that experience.

-Here’s my simple approach: I focus on the specific result or transformation I experienced.
-Instead of writing “This course was amazing!”
+My approach: focus on the specific result or transformation.
+Instead of ‘This course was amazing!’
 I’ll mention exactly what I learned or how it changed my workflow.
-The more specific I can be, the more helpful it is for potential customers and the more credible it sounds.
+The more specific, the more helpful it is for potential customers and the more credible it sounds.
+Some platforms also accept video testimonials, which can add an extra layer of authenticity when you have the time to record one.

 I typically write a testimonial when one of three things happens: